Fatty Liver Disease: Foods You Must Stop Eating Right Now

 1. Fried / deep fried foods

-I have a personal saying that goes like this: if you have a fatty liver, don’t even smell the fried foods!
-That’s how bad they are for your overall health and especially for NAFLD.
+I have a personal rule that goes like this: if you have a fatty liver, don’t even smell fried foods!
+That’s how bad they are for your overall health and especially for NAFLD aka MASLD.

 Why should you avoid fried foods with fatty liver?

-For example, use spraying oil and spray twice on your portion of vegetables if you really have to.
+For example, use spraying oil and spray once on your portion of vegetables if you believe you have to (you don’t!).

-Tip 1: try roasting your vegetables or other foods in the oven instead of cooking them in a pan as they taste better when cooked without oil!
+Try roasting your vegetables or meat in the oven instead of cooking them in a pan.
+They generally taste better when cooked without oil!
+Alternatively, use an air fryer for a “fried” texture without drowning your food in oil.

 2. Highly processed foods

-Processed foods, although delicious and easy to eat, are also extremely bad for your overall health and especially for your liver.
-These highly processed foods are usually very high in fat or sugar too, making them real bombs for our liver.
+Highly processed foods, although delicious and easy to eat, are also extremely bad for your overall health and especially for your liver.
+Also called ultra-processed foods, they usually have tons of unhealthy fats, sugar, preservatives and all sorts of additives, making them real bombs for our liver.

-Basically, if it comes in a bag, it’s bad for you (this is a slight exaggeration, of course, but proves a point!)
-If there are 40 ingredients on the list, it’s bad for you.
+Basically, if it comes packaged, it’s bad for you (this is a slight exaggeration, of course, but it proves a point!)
+If there are 40 ingredients on the list, it’s most likely bad for you.

 If the content of fat or sugar/carbohydrates is too high, it’s bad for you.
-Preservatives, flavorings and all sort of additives: all of these are highly processed and bad for you!
+Preservatives, flavorings, and all sorts of additives: all of these are highly processed and bad for you!

-So always check the label or, even better, stay away from all these products and learn to snack on healthy stuff like fruits or veggies or nuts.
+So always check the label or, even better, stay away from all these products and learn to snack on healthy stuff like fruits, veggies, or nuts.
+Here’s my list of healthy, liver-friendly snacks to try.

 3. Alcohol